-If your cracked nails are due to your age, you might also see peeling and ridges that run from top to bottom on your nails.
+If your cracked nails are related to aging, you might also see peeling and ridges.

-While you can't turn back the clock, you can take better care of your nails.
-Before bed, put urea cream or mineral oil on your nails and cuticles, then put on cotton gloves.
-During the day, put on cream after you wash your hands or shower.
-If that doesn't help, a dermatologist may be able to prescribe a stronger treatment.
+Although you can't turn back the clock, you can take better care of your nails.
+Before bed, put urea cream or mineral oil on your nails and cuticles, and then put on cotton gloves.
+During the day, put on lotion after you wash your hands or shower.
+If that isn’t enough, your dermatologist may be able to prescribe a stronger treatment.

-Nail polish and nail polish remover contain strong chemicals.
-If you use them a lot, they can weaken and dry out your nails.
+Nail polish and nail polish remover can have strong chemicals.
+If you use them a lot, they might weaken and dry out your nails.
 That makes them more likely to crack.
-The glues and dyes in acrylic nails can also cause a reaction.
+The glues and dyes in acrylic nails could also cause a reaction.

 If nail products are the reason your nails are cracked, you may also have: